-The Peer-to-Peer lending industry, abbreviated as P2P, is a type of lending in which individuals or businesses trade money using digital platforms.
-Individuals often borrow money from a company or financial organization under traditional lending.
 The premise is that P2P lending is less expensive than traditional lending since services are generally provided online, where overhead expenses are much lower.
 When compared to traditional banking, rates of interest on P2P lending are greater for lenders/investors but less for borrowers, given the nature of the business.

 Since the investment risk is larger, the P2P business can achieve significant profits by operating independently of major financial institutions.
 One of the FCA regulation goals is to provide additional protection for those who use P2P lending, such as providing clear information regarding borrowing/lending and ensuring that businesses can deal with consumers who are in trouble financially.

-Money-Laundering in the P2P Industry
+Money Laundering in the P2P Industry

-The Crown Prosecution Service (CPS) defines money laundering as the practice of cleaning the financial benefits of illegal conduct in order to disguise their illegitimate origins.
+The Crown Prosecution Service (CPS) defines money laundering as the practice of cleaning the financial benefits of illegal conduct in order to disguise its illegitimate origins.
 As a result, the offenders might escape punishment by concealing the source of unlawfully obtained funds.
 The Proceeds of Crime Act of 2002 defines the most common money laundering offenses.

 The Money Laundering, Terrorist Financing, and Transfer of Funds Regulations 2017 apply to all regulated businesses, including banks, raising societies, and credit unions, in order to safeguard customers.
 These rules demand these businesses do sufficient risk-based client due diligence to ensure that the financial institutions' services are not being used to launder money.